 As a lender (saver), you can decide how much money you want to lend, and over what period of time.

-You can start with a small amount, such as £10 and £100 until you get used to the way the site works.
+You can start with a small amount, such as £10 and £100 until you get used to the way whichever site you choose works.

-Once you are happy, you can then look to build up the amount you lend.
+Once you’re happy, you can then look to build up the amount you lend.

-You do not need to be super-rich to lend your savings via a P2P firm.
+You don’t need to be super-rich to lend your savings via a P2P firm.

 Borrowing through a P2P site